- Activity Level: high

 These dogs are highly adaptable.
 Their natural urge to dig and bark once agitated can be quelled with a little training and some exercise.
 Chocolate Labs are independent and don’t need your focus every minute of every day.
 They’re perfectly happy standing guard in a corner or investigating in another room.
 These dogs will happily jump about in a room of kids or relax on the couch for some quality time with you.

 Generally speaking, Chocolate Labs are healthy dogs.
-They can develop disorders of the eyes and joints, but as long as they are attending veterinarian visits regularly, will stay perfectly healthy.
+They can develop disorders of the eyes and joints, but, as long as they are attending veterinarian visits regularly, will stay perfectly healthy.

 This breed tends to be very active and craves exercise.
 A good hike, run, or swim will soothe a Chocolate Labrador’s active soul.
 A visit or two to the dog park will make for a very happy, and tired, Lab.
+Labs tend to mellow out a little once they pass the 2-year mark, but they will still be an active dog.

 Chocolate Labs are classified as medium to large dogs.
 They reach an average height of 23 inches, and an average healthy weight of 75 pounds.